aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 Note: This is an example for Track A.

-## 6. Final Checks
+## 6. Submit to Codabench
-Before submission, double-check:

-- If all checks pass, you're ready to submit your file for the final evaluation.
+- Zip your file by following the instructions outline [here]([participation and submission format](https://docs.google.com/document/d/1yETTEiD8JVL8oeXu8Dvwc7OgPIDp0ROxd9nXifsXYYE/edit) to submit your prediction: